* Federer dazzles in front of Prince Charles

 Samantha Stosur became the highest seed to fall at the championships when the Australian was bundled out in the second round by Dutch player Arantxa Rus.

-Home fans who braved the early-morning queues snaking across the golf course opposite the grounds, were treated to early British cheer when Heather Watson reached the third round of the women's singles by beating American Jamie Lee Hampton.
+Home fans who joined the early-morning queues snaking across the golf course opposite the grounds, were treated to early British cheer when Heather Watson reached the third round of the women's singles by beating American Jamie Lee Hampton.

 Federer bowed to the heir to the throne before his match and Charles and his wife Camilla gave the 30-year-old maestro a standing ovation after he thrashed Fognini.

-"I didn't think it was that easy a match," Federer said.
+"I didn't think it was that easy a match," a modest Federer said.
 "I really tried to focus hard and made sure I played sort of a clean match, which I was able to do again today."

 Several first-round matches had to be completed on Wednesday after rain and bad light ended play early the previous evening.